phemie1/chatApp/README.md

-# Snappy - Chat Application
+# Giggly - Chat Application
 Giggly is chat application build with the power of MERN Stack.
 ![login page](./images/giggly_login.png)